Israel: Culture

 Cultural diversity stems from its diverse population: Jews from various diaspora communities brought their cultural and religious traditions with them.
-Arab influences are present in many cultural spheres, being found in architecture, music, and cuisine.
+Arab influences are found in architecture, music, and cuisine, among others.
 Israel is the only country where life revolves around the Hebrew calendar, which is aligned to the seasons in the Levant.
 Public holidays are determined by the Jewish holidays, and except for Yom HaAtzma'ut (Independence Day) there are no annual civil holidays.
 The official day of rest is Saturday, the Jewish Sabbath.